Azure/azure-iot-experimental/Chirp_IoT_Central/chirpFirmware/readme.md

 Clone the repository or download the directory onto your computer.
 Install [Visual Studio Code](https://code.visualstudio.com/download) and [Arduino IDE](https://www.arduino.cc/en/Main/Software) then follow the instructions for [installing the MXChip SDK](https://microsoft.github.io/azure-iot-developer-kit/docs/get-started/).

 Install the Chirp SDK.
 Unfortunately this is a manual step currently, we hope to streamline this in the near future.
+All the files needed for the Chirp SDK can be found in this repository in the ./Chirp_MXChip_SDK folder.

 For now follow the following steps:

 * Create a directory named Chirp in the directory: MacOS: ~/Library/Arduino15/packages/AZ3166/hardware/stm32f4/1.4.1/libraries  Windows: %LOCALAPPDATA%\Arduino15\packages\AZ3166\hardware\stm32f4\1.4.1\libraries
-* Copy all the .h files from the include directory (chirp_connect_callbacks.h, chirp_connect_errors.h, chirp_connect_states.h, chirp_connect.h, chirp_sdk_defines.h) into the created Chirp directory
+* Copy all the .h files from the ./Chirp_MXChip_SDK/include folder (chirp_connect_callbacks.h, chirp_connect_errors.h, chirp_connect_states.h, chirp_connect.h, chirp_sdk_defines.h) into the created Chirp directory
-* Copy the library file in the lib (.za) directory (libchirp-connect_none-armv7m-cm4-softfp.a )into the directory MacOS: ~/Library/Arduino15/packages/AZ3166/hardware/stm32f4/1.4.1/system  Windows: %LOCALAPPDATA%\Arduino15\packages\AZ3166\hardware\stm32f4\1.4.1\system
+* Copy the library file in the ./Chirp_MXChip_SDK/lib folder (libchirp-connect_none-armv7m-cm4-softfp.a )into the directory MacOS: ~/Library/Arduino15/packages/AZ3166/hardware/stm32f4/1.4.1/system  Windows: %LOCALAPPDATA%\Arduino15\packages\AZ3166\hardware\stm32f4\1.4.1\system
 * Copy the platform.local.txt file into the directory MacOS: ~/Library/Arduino15/packages/AZ3166/hardware/stm32f4/1.4.1  Windows: %LOCALAPPDATA%\Arduino15\packages\AZ3166\hardware\stm32f4\1.4.1

 Load the chirpFirmware.ino file into the Visual Studio Code editor and go to line 241.